 Electrical Safety Check

-Independent recommendations published for consultation included:
+Independent recommendations published included:

 - 5 yearly mandatory electrical installation safety checks for all private rented properties.